Federico Forneris - Associate Professor

 proteolysis-mediated activation and inhibition, to many others) represent for me one of the most fascinating aspects of nature elegance and complexity.

-I merge structural biology with biochemistry and biophysics to characterize large macromolecular complexes and elucidate their structure-function
+In my research lab, we merge structural biology with biochemistry and biophysics to characterize large macromolecular complexes and elucidate their structure-function

 relationship to put the molecular insights in the proper biological context.
 For more information about current research and targets, please visit the Research section of the lab website.